pingidentity/pingone-sample-login/README.md

 * Expired Password Changes
 * External Identity Providers
 * Account Linking
+* Custom Domains

 This sample application is written in HTML and JavaScript and leverages JQuery, Bootstrap and js-cookie.
 It leverages the PingOne for Customers Flow APIs (https://apidocs.pingidentity.com/pingone/customer/v1/api/auth/p1-a_Flows/).

+## Custom Domains

+PingOne optionally supports the mapping of customer-owned and controlled domain names that are used to access user interfaces and services.
+More information is available in Ping's documentation portal  (https://apidocs.pingidentity.com/pingone/customer/v1/api/man/p1_CustomDomains/)

 ## Quick Start